 When will Aquaman 2 release?

-With Warner Bros.’ recent string of decisions attracting worldwide ire — canceling Batgirl, going forward with Ezra Miller as the Flash, etc — the DCEU’s status remains in a precautious position.
+With Warner Bros.’ recent string of decisions attracting worldwide ire — canceling Batgirl, going forward with Ezra Miller as the Flash, The Flash‘s disappointing box-office run, etc. — the DCEU’s status remains in a precautious position.
 But no matter how uncertain the future of DC’s cinematic world is, fans can expect the arrival of a certain trident-wielding superhero to restore at least some semblance of balance amid the chaos.